dandelion64-Archives/pmbootstrap-mirror/CONTRIBUTING.md

 ### Contributing code changes
 * [Fork](https://docs.gitlab.com/ee/gitlab-basics/fork-project.html) this repository, commit your changes and then make a [merge request](https://docs.gitlab.com/ee/workflow/merge_requests.html).
 * Please test your code before submitting a merge request.
 * We squash all commits from one merge request into one commit.
-Please make multiple PRs if you feel like your changes should appear as multiple commits in the git log ([more information](https://wiki.postmarketos.org/wiki/Merge_Workflow)).
+Please make multiple merge requests if you feel like your changes should appear as multiple commits in the git log ([more information](https://wiki.postmarketos.org/wiki/Merge_Workflow)).

 ### Shell scripting
 * We don't write scripts for `bash`, but for `busybox`'s `ash` shell, which is POSIX compliant (plus very few features from `bash`).